Orienfish/robust-lora/data/reproduceResults.md

 ### Step 2: Convert GLNet result from png to npy file

 1. Open pngToNp.ipynb in Google Colab. *Make sure the code in block 2 navigates to where GLNet-master is located.*
-2. Run the 3 blocks of code
+2. Run the 3 blocks of code.

 ### Step 3: Generate PL matrix